facebook/relay/docs/modern/Mutations.md

 * `mutation`: the `graphql` tagged mutation query.
 * `variables`: an object that contains the variables needed for the mutation.
-* `onCompleted`: a callback function executed with the 'raw' response from the server after the in-memory Relay store is updated with the `updater`.
+* `onCompleted`: a callback function executed with the 'raw' response and errors from the server after the in-memory Relay store is updated with the `updater`.
 * `onError`: a callback function executed when Relay encounters an error.
 * `optimisticResponse`: a function that provides an object conforming to the mutation's response type definition.
 If provided, the optimistic response will be normalized to the proxy store before `optimisticUpdater` is executed.
 We suggest you provide an `optimisticResponse` for two benefits:
  * Like `updater`, there is no need to provide `optimisticUpdater` for simple mutations (field change).